HomeHighlightOLX, Temu, and AliExpress: Study Reveals the E-commerce Platforms and Marketplaces That Most...

 OLX, Temu and AliExpress: study reveals the e-commerces and marketplaces that are most distrusted by consumers

-It is worth emphasizing that, according to the study participants, fake ads on social networks are the most common type of scam in their social circles (71%).Following that are fake websites posing as official stores (60%) and emails or messages directing users to pirated portals (52%).
+It is worth emphasizing that, according to the according to study participants, fake ads on social media are the most common type of scam in their social circles (71%)..
+Following these are fake websites that pose as an official store (60%) and emails or messages that direct users to pirated portals (52%).

-Diego Daminelli, CEO of Branddi, speaks about the importance of businesses staying protected to maintain the bond with consumers: "When a brand is used in a scam, the affected customer often associates this negative experience with the company itself, even if it was not responsible for the fraud.
-Therefore, managing digital presence goes beyond a technical issue: it is an essential strategy for reputation and trust management."
+Diego Daminelli, CEO of Branddi, speaks about the importance of businesses staying protected to maintain the bond with consumers: “When a brand is used in a scam, the affected customer often associates this negative experience with the company itself, even if it was not responsible for the fraud.
+Therefore, managing the digital presence goes beyond a technical issue: it is an essential strategy for reputation and trust management.”.

 Protection actions are a trust criterion